cairthenn/TwitchChatVideo/README.md

 ### Video Height
 The vertical resolution of resulting video.

-### Encoding
-The codec used to render video.
-* MPEG4 - Good quality, large file size, fast render time
-* VP8 - Great quality, small file size, slow render time

-### FPS
-The FPS of the resulting video.
-This option is provided to alleviate long render times.
-10FPS is not reccommended for very fast moving chats.

 ### Line Spacing
 Inserts additional padding between chats by different users.